OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-17.md

 ## Matthew 17:21

-[But this kind does not go out except by prayer and fasting.]
+[This kind can only be driven out by prayer and fasting.]

 ---